cedric-kiama-wachira/Software-Engineering/README.md

 Today is about ensuring rook-ceph and postgresql-timescaledb are fixed, up and running.

 TodaY I Will work on implementing TimescaleDB using Patroni as an operator since cloudnativePG has issues.

+adding more packages and improving the custom docker build